usgs/landslides-metadata/README.md

 |source|source|source|

-An example of this setup can be seen in Figure 1.
+An example of this setup can be seen in the figure below.

 ![img1](Sample_Spreedsheet_Image.png)

+To run the script, change lines 15 and 18.
+Line 15 should point to the CSV file being used.
+Line 18 points to the output directory for results.